bjlkeng/bjlkeng.github.io/source/posts/hamiltonian-monte-carlo.rst

    As with a lot of mathematics, the Euler-Lagrange equation has its roots in physics.
-   A young Lagrange at the age of 19 (!) solved the `tautochrone problem <https://en.wikipedia.org/wiki/Tautochrone_curve>`__ in 1755 developing many of the mathematics ideas described here.
+   A young Lagrange at the age of 19 (!) solved the `tautochrone problem <https://en.wikipedia.org/wiki/Tautochrone_curve>`__ in 1755 developing many of the mathematical ideas described here.
 He later sent it to Euler and they both developed the ideas further which led to Lagrangian mechanics.
 Euler saw the potential in Lagrange's work and realized that the method could extend beyond mechanics, so he worked with Lagrange to